katakasioma/pancancerGITdata/README.md

 10. Edgetic perturbations cut across all stages in cancer; Stages I, II, III and IV, Supplementary File 9.docx.

-11. Significantly rewired nodes comprise of known cancer biomarkers, Supplementary File 10.tar.gz.
+11. Significantly rewired nodes comprise of known cancer biomarkers and are also involved in multiple diseases, Supplementary File 10.tar.gz.

 10. AbundancefilteredBiogridPPI generated reproducible perturbed edges across the 13 cancer types just like those from BiogridPPIfinal_express.
-[Supplementary-Tables-1-13-EXTRA](https://drive.google.com/open?id=0Bz3WS2e_jQ6xYnJKdHBUaFVrQ3M).
+[Supplementary-Tables-1-13-EXTRA]().

-11. SMGs involved in edgetic perturbations in each cancer are listed in SMGs_driving_perturbations.xlxs (Supplementary Table 16).
+11. Proteins involved in pan-cancer edgetic perturbations are known cancer biomarkers and affect distinct pathways (Supplementary File 11).